redlibrarian/redlibrarian.github.io/_posts/2017-02-16-ils-systemic-generality.markdown

-(one of SirsiDynix's ILSs), which raised a red flag for me, because marketing and selling a modern LSP which is fundamentally built on top of an out-of-date, basically obsolete application, seems at best a bad idea, at worst a scam.
+(one of SirsiDynix's ILSs), which raised a red flag for me, because marketing and selling a modern LSP which is fundamentally built on top of an out-of-date, basically obsolete application, seems at best a bad idea, at worst a scam [1].
 If the LSP is meant to take advantage of modern archiectures and technologies, building it on top of a legacy ILS would be like putting a Tesla body on top of an Edsel.
 It turns out things aren't quite so dire - according to the BlueCloud documentation,